bernie-skipole/indi/README.md

 Server dependencies: A redis server (apt-get install redis-server), and, if the MQTT option is used, an MQTT server (apt-get install mosquitto)

-Within indiredis, three sub packages are available which can be used by your own script:
+Within indiredis, functions are available which can be used by your own script:

 ### indiredis.inditoredis